theicfire/vimsheet/index.md

 ---

-#A Great Vim Cheat Sheet
+#A Better Vim Cheat Sheet

 Note: If you’re decent at vim and want your mind blown, check out [Advanced Vim](advanced.html).

-My introduction to vim was harsh.
-I kept finding it both overwhelming and not useful.
-So I’ve compiled a list of *essential* commands that you will use every day using vim.
-I then give a few instructions to making vim as great as it should be, because it’s pretty terrible without configuration.
+I’ve compiled a list of *essential* vim commands that I use every day.
+I then give a few instructions on how to making vim as great as it should be, because it’s painful without configuration.

 ##Cursor movement (Inside command/normal mode)